 June 30, 2023, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2022, and update procedures were used to determine the net pension liability as of July 1, 2023.
 The University's proportionate share of the net pension liability was based on the University's 2022-23 fiscal year contributions relative to the total 2022-23 fiscal year contributions of all participating members.
-At June 30, 2023, the University's proportionate share measured as of June 30, 2022.
+At June 30, 2023, the University's proportionate share was 0.029676723 percent, which was an increase of 0.000415864 from its proportionate share measured as of June 30, 2022.